8 Free Sock Knitting Patterns You’ll Love!

 Knitters who classify themselves as sock knitters can never have enough sock yarn or sock knitting patterns.
 Although you know you can’t possibly knit as many pairs of socks as you have patterns for, you still collect those patterns because you love sock knitting.
 And who knows, one day you just may tackle all those patterns and have plenty of socks to wear and gift to lucky recipients.

 From a fancy lace sock to a bulky pattern, this collection has something for everyone (even beginners).
 It won’t be long before you have a drawer full of gorgeous hand-knit socks!
 Each easy to follow pattern has both fully written instructions as well as a chart and provides you with specific information including type of yarn, needle size, gauge and notions needed to finish each pattern, and any other helpful notes.
 There’s even a handy glossary of knitting terminology perfect for the beginner to learn all about the different stitches used in each pattern.
 The eight sock patterns in your free download are:

 Genome Socks by Meema Spadola

 Ever notice how much human DNA resembles a knitted cable?
-This strikingly beautiful sock knitting pattern consists of a cabled twist that goes down the center, making for a remarkable design.
-Perhaps Meema Spadola’s unique inspiration will speak to you as well.
+This strikingly beautiful sock knitting pattern consists of a cabled twist that goes down the center, making for a remarkable design and get their name for their resemblance to the double helix of human DNA.

 On-Your-Toes Socks by Ann Budd

-If you love knitting socks, you’ll want to give this sock knitting pattern a closer look.
-Jennifer updated a stitch pattern from a vintage book to create a new twist in simple lace socks.
+Jennifer updated a stitch pattern from a vintage book with a fun zigzag effect to create a new twist in simple lace socks.
 The zigzag effect is found in many vintage patterns, but also feels right at home in these everyday socks.

 Speed Bump Socks by Deb Barnhill